 39.4.9 Why does the Checker Framework report an error regarding a type I have not written in my program?
 Why does the Checker Framework accept code on one line but reject it on the next?
 How can I do run-time monitoring of properties that were not statically checked?
 39.5 ositive warnings What is a "false positive" warning?
-How can I improve the Checker Framework to eliminate a false positive warning?
-Why doesn't the Checker Framework infer types for fields and method return types?
-Why doesn't the Checker Framework track relationships between variables?
-Why isn't the Checker Framework path-sensitive?
-39.6 of type annotations What is a "receiver"?
-What is the meaning of an annotation after a type, such as ${\tt @NonNull Object @Nullable?}$ .
+39.5.2 How can I improve the Checker Framework to eliminate a false positive warning?
+291 39.5.3 Why doesn't the Checker Framework infer types for fields and method return types?
+291 39.5.4 Why doesn't the Checker Framework track relationships between variables?
+292 39.5.5 Why isn't the Checker Framework path-sensitive?
+294 39.6 of type annotations 39.6.1 What is a "receiver"?
+294 What is the meaning of an annotation after a type, such as @NonNull Object @Nullable? .
 What is the meaning of array annotations such as @NonNull Object @Nullable []?
 What is the meaning of varargs annotations such as @English String @NonEmpty?
 What is the meaning of a type qualifier at a class declaration?
 How are type qualifiers written on upper and lower bounds?
 Why shouldn't a qualifier apply to both types and declarations?
-How do I annotate a fully-qualified type name?
-What is the difference between type annotations and declaration annotations?
+39.6.8 How do I annotate a fully-qualified type name?
+297 What is the difference between type annotations and declaration annotations?
 How should type annotations be formatted in source code?
 Where should I write type annotations How does the Checker Framework handle obsolete declaration annotations?
-How do I convert from other tools' declaration annotations to type annotations?
+20.7 2 How do I convert from other tools' declaration annotations to type annotations?
 39.7 tics of type annotations How can I handle typestate, or phases of my program with different data properties?
 Why are explicit and implicit bounds defaulted differently?
 How should I annotate code that uses generics?
-Why are type annotations declared with @Retention(RetentionPolicy.RUNTIME)?
-39.8 g a new checker How do I create a new checker?
+Why are type annotations declared with $\texttt{@Retention}(\texttt{RetentionPolicy.RUNTIME})$?
+39.8 ng a new checker How do I create a new checker?
 What properties can and cannot be handled by type-checking?
-Why is there no declarative syntax for writing type rules?
-39.9 lestions How does pluggable type-checking work?
-What classpath is needed to use an annotated library?
-Why do .class files contain more annotations than the source code?
+39.8.3 Why is there no declarative syntax for writing type rules?
+302 39.9 Tool qu nestions 302 39.9.1 How does pluggable type-checking work?
+302 39.9.2 What classpath is needed to use an annotated library?
+302 Why do .class files contain more annotations than the source code?
 Is there a type-checker for managing checked and unchecked exceptions?
-39.9.5 The Checker Framework runs too slowly 303 39.9.6 What does the Checker Framework version number mean?
-304 39.10 nship to other tools 39.10.1 Why not just use a bug detector (like SpotBugs or Error Prone)?
-304 P. How does the Checker Framework compare with Eclipse's null analysis?
+The Checker Framework runs too slowly What does the Checker Framework version number mean?
+39 10 onship to other tools 57.11 Why not just use a bug detector (like SpotBugs or Error Prone)?
+2 How does the Checker Framework compare with Eclipse's null analysis?
 B How does the Checker Framework compare with NullAway?
-305 How does the Checker Framework compare with the JDK's Optional type?
-305 How does pluggable type-checking compare with JML?
-306 Is the Checker Framework an official part of Java?
+How does the Checker Framework compare with the JDK's Optional type?
+5 How does pluggable type-checking compare with JML?
+6 Is the Checker Framework an official part of Java?
 What is the relationship between the Checker Framework and JSR 305?
-39.10.8 What is the relationship between the Checker Framework and JSR 308?
+39.10.8 3 What is the relationship between the Checker Framework and JSR 308?
 306